 The latest recording of the complete oratorio was a two-year process by music director Mack Wilberg, the Choir, and the Orchestra.
 Wilberg said, “We recognized that we needed to create something special and unique to this new recording.
 It required examining every note of the vocal and instrumental parts and making decisions as to what would accommodate a 360-voice choir and large orchestra and still reflect our present-day knowledge of baroque performance practices.”

-The new Messiah recording is available in two formats:
+The Tabernacle Choir and Orchestra at Temple Square Messiah recording is available in two formats:

 Handel’s Messiah—The Complete Oratorio—This version contains every movement of Messiah on two CDs with a bonus DVD.